Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 ## 🤩 Generic, Modular and Extensible Design

 - Second line of defense.
-- Our _execution_ (possibly thanks to Rust) is perfect, but we can't predict the future.
+- Whatever code we write is (thanks to Rust) perfectly executed, *but what should we write*?

 Notes: